Generic Name: ibritumomab tiuxetan with indium-111 (EYE-bri-TOOM-oh-mab tye-UX-e-tan/IN-dee-um)

 - Women of childbearing age receiving In-111 Zevalin should use reliable methods of birth control while taking In-111 Zevalin and for at least 1 year after taking In-111 Zevalin.
 Consult your doctor for more details.

 - PREGNANCY and BREAST-FEEDING: In-111 Zevalin has been shown to cause harm to the fetus.
 If you think that you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using In-111 Zevalin while you are pregnant.
-It is not known if In-111 Zevalin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking In-111 Zevalin.

 Possible side effects of In-111 Zevalin: